Bradfield/algos/linear-data-structures/implementing-an-ordered-list.md

 relative positions of the items are based on some underlying characteristic.
-The ordered list of integers given above (17, 26, 31, 54, 77, and 93) can be represented by a linked structure as shown in Figure 15 &lt;fig\_orderlinked&gt;.
+The ordered list of integers given above (17, 26, 31, 54, 77, and 93) can be represented by a linked structure as shown in Figure 15.
 Again, the node and link structure is ideal for representing the relative positioning of the items.

 ![Figure 15: An Ordered Linked List](Figures/orderlinkedlist.png)